Know Your Voting Rights: One4all Accessible Voting System

 When Can I Use It?

-You can request that an accessible voting system be available during your local elections.
+You can still request that an accessible voting system be available during your local elections.
 See our voting resources for a template request letter.
 If you have any questions about making this request, please contact us.

 Why Should I Use It?